-In the last 12 months, were you ever hungry but didn't eat because there wasn't enough money for food? ○ Yes○ No
+In the last 12 months, were you ever hungry but 🔿 Yes didn't eat because there wasn't enough money for Õ No food?

 PLEASE SAY:

-"Finally, I'm going to ask a few questions about you, including y your height and weight.
+"Finally, I'm going to ask a few questions about you, including your height and weight.

-Your answers are completely confidential and will never be tied overall snapshot of CHIVES participants as an average.
-No indi
+Your answers are completely confidential and will never be tied to your name.
+We only ask this information to get an overall snapshot of CHIVES participants as an average.
+No individual's height or weight is ever looked at."

-How tall are you without shoes, in feet and inches? ○ Knows height, enter in next questionDoesn't know ○ Refused

-What is participant's height in inches?
+How tall are you without shoes, in feet and inches?
+Knows height, enter in next question Doesn't know Refused What is participant's height in inches?
 (Please write participant height in inches only.
-Remember that 1 foot equals 12 inches. $5' = 60''$ ; $6'' = 72''$ )

-How much do you weigh without clothes or shoes, in pounds? ○ Knows weight, enter in next question○ Doesn't know○ Refused

-What is participant's weight in pounds?

-Are you currently pregnant?

-Are you currently breastfeeding?
+Remember that 1 foot equals 12 inches. $5' = 60"$; $6" = 72"$) How much do you weigh without clothes or shoes, in pounds?
+Knows weight, enter in next question Doesn't know Refused What is participant's weight in pounds?
+0 Are you currently pregnant? ○ Yes ○ No ○ Don't Know Refused Are you currently breastfeeding?
+PLEASE SAY: ○ Yes ○ No ○ Refused

-PLEASE SAY:

 "This is the end of our survey.

 I greatly appreciate the time you have taken.
-Now that this sur remaining food recalls together.
-These food recalls should be
+Now that this survey is complete, we will only have to complete the remaining food recalls together.
+These food recalls should be shorter phone calls.

 If you have any questions about this study, please contact the study coordinator at 844-4CHIVES, 844-424-4837.

 Thank you and have a great day."

 Main Survey Notes:

-Surveys completed?
-Yes No
+Surveys completed? ⊖ Yes ◯ No

-When were the surveys completed? ○ Week 1, Recall 1 ○ Week 1, Recall 2 ○ Week 4, Recall 1 ○ Week 4, Recall 2 ○ Separate phone call
+When were the surveys completed?
+Week 1, Recall 1 Week 1, Recall 2 Week 4, Recall 1 Week 4, Recall 1 Week 4, Recall 2 Separate phone call

 If during a separate call, when?

 By whom?
-CarrieLindsayLizMandySarahOther
+Carrie Lindsay Liz Mandy Sarah Other

 Other assessor, please specify name:

-REDCap in the second seco